SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-hideCloseButton.md

                         }
                     }
                     @Tab("Compact") {
-                        The close button or back button is a circular button with an accent color `xmark` icon in a liquid glass background, size matching content, placed at the top.
+                        The close/back button is a circular button with an accent color `xmark` icon, size matching content, placed at the top.
+Hiding it enables controlled navigation.
                         @Row(numberOfColumns: 2) {
                             @Column(size: 1) {
                                 @Image(source: "Documentation-Styling-SKSheetOptions-HideCloseButton-Showing-Compact-macOS26", alt: "Close Button Visible") {